basola21/Basel-Blog/README.md

 ## Progress So Far

 - **Design**: I have a design in mind from Figma and will implement it based on what fits and what I like.
+[Credit goes to the designer](<https://www.figma.com/design/oATMYkJ3mNPihlFYLsM1ng/The-Blog---A-Web-Personal-Blog-(Community)?node-id=614-1655&t=CLUTqiMDwUzGet79-1>).
 - **Front-End**:
   - Added a navigation bar.
   - Set up Redux.